Senedaa/instructorgradebooksystem/README.md

 - **policy.py**: Defines the `GradingPolicy` class to manage grading policies.
 - **studentrepo.py**: Handles reading and writing student records to and from files.
 - **policyrepo.py**: Handles reading and writing grading policies to and from files.
-- **requirements.txt**: Lists the dependencies required to run the application.

-## Dependencies

-Ensure you have the following dependencies installed:

-- Python 3.x
-- Any other dependencies listed in `requirements.txt`